patel-shivam/patel-shivam.github.io/index.md

 Hi there, I am Shivam, a humble junior in the Electrical Engineering Department at IIT Bombay.
 I am also pursuing a minors in Artificial Intelligence.

 I love playing with numbers and working on tough probability puzzles.
-This interest manifests itself into a love for Statistics, Machine Learning and algorithm design.
+This interest manifests into a love for Statistics, Machine Learning and algorithm design.

+Some relatively non-academic things about me -
-I am also an avid birdwatcher, and spend most of my winter sunday mornings at the nature park with a pair of binoculars and the Helm Guide.
-I also play tabla and harmonium occasionally.
-Once a chessmaster and a tournament swimmer.
+* I am also an avid birdwatcher, and spend most of my winter sunday mornings at the nature park with a pair of binoculars and the Helm Guide.
+* I also play tabla and harmonium occasionally.
+* Once a chessmaster and a tournament swimmer.
-Quite a philosopher myself.
+* Quite a philosopher myself.
 Speak 4 languages.
+* Ran 3 marathons

 You can find me at _388, Hostel 3, Students' Residential Road, IIT Bombay, 400076_.